Ivan-ChenYF/Maze_game-ENGG-1340-GP/ReadMe.md

-# Enigma Maze Game
+# Enigma Maze Game 🚀🎮

-Welcome to the Enigma Maze Game!
-This project is a text-based maze game where players navigate through a randomly generated maze with specific goals and challenges to overcome.
-The following sections explain the project's purpose, structure, setup, and gameplay instructions.
+🎩✨ Welcome to the Enigma Maze Game!
+Get ready for an awesome adventure where you'll explore a maze full of surprises and challenges!

+🔍💡 Ever wondered what it's like to navigate through a maze with a time limit or fog blocking your vision?
+Well, you're about to find out!
+In this text-based adventure, you'll be thrown into a maze filled with unpredictability and quirky characters.

+🌟🧠 You're in for a real challenge with different exciting difficulty levels to choose from!
+Whether you're a maze master or just starting out, there's something for everyone.
+Pick your level wisely as you navigate through the maze – see if you can be the top player in Enigma Maze Game.

+📜 Inside this README, you'll find everything you need to know about the game.
+From understanding the purpose of Enigma Maze to setting up your game environment and mastering the gameplay, consider this your ultimate guide to maze-navigating madness.

 ## Table of Contents
 - [Project Overview](#project-overview)